-The Percentage of Patients Readmitted to Hospital within 28 Days of Discharge equal to 15 or greater than equal to 16
+The Percentage of Patients Readmitted to Hospital within 28 Days of Discharge

 This data describes the percentage of patients readmitted to hospital within 28 days of being discharged.
 It is split into 2 categories: the percentage of people under the age of 16 years and the percentage of patients 16 years and over.